 Rocking Your Head From Side to Side

-There are so many options of pool workouts on the internet.
-We’ve listed three that you might want to try, but know that there are so many others out there.
+There are so many options for pool workouts on the internet.
+Here are three that you might want to try, but know that there are so many others out there.